Afro-Caribbean history: 17th and 18th centuries

 During the 17th and 18th centuries, European colonialism in the Caribbean became increasingly reliant on plantation slavery, so that, by the end of the 18th century, on many islands, enslaved (and free) Afro-Caribbeans far outnumbered their European rulers.
 Throughout the region, Africans developed a variety of response to the plantation system.
 One was to seek manumission through conventional legal methods, such as working to buy or otherwise engineer personal freedom from individual slave holders.

 Individuals who took this route included Olaudah Equiano and Ottobah Cugoano.
 Often, especially in San Domingo, manumission occurred when slave-holding fathers freed their own children by African mothers.
-One such case was that of the classical music composer Joseph Bo(u)logne, (known as the Chevalier de Saint-George).
+One such case was that of the classical music composer Joseph Bo(u)logne, (known as the Chevalier de Saint-Georges).
 Perhaps the most dangerous method of liberation from enslavement was the Afro-Caribbean devised system of "marronage", in which people escaped from plantations to establish (or join) armed, independent, forest and mountain communities known as Maroons, where they were led by individuals such as Nanny of the Maroons.

 Friction between Maroons and plantation owners led to the First Maroon War and contributed to an atmosphere of simmering rebellion and increasingly harsh repression by the authorities.
 However, for most enslaved Afro-Caribbean people, individual escape or manumission were only partial answers and could not bring general political and social reform.
 As a result, the harsh conditions, constant inter-imperial warfare and growing revolutionary sentiments in the region eventually resulted in the Haitian Revolution led by Toussaint L'Ouverture and Jean-Jacques Dessalines.